On Becoming a Client

 Policy regarding children and adolescents who are not residing with their legal parent

 Children and adolescents aged under 16 years who reside with an adult third party who is not his/her legal parent or guardian are required to produce the written consent of his/her legal parent (if living) unless guardianship has been formally delegated or relinquished (in writing) to the stated adult third party.
 NPC adopts this policy for professional and legal reasons.
 NPC is unable to assess children or adolescents who cannot, or decline, to meet this requirement.
-These clients must produce their current Medicare Card and a current GP's Mental Health Care Plan (with, of course, psychology session entitlements).
+These clients must produce their current Medicare Card and a current GP's Mental Health Care or Treatment Plan (with, of course, current clinical psychology session entitlements).

 Policy regarding audio or video recording of clinical sessions or conversations with clinicians

 NPC strives to protect the privacy of clients who attend its premises.
 NPC does not permit nor authorise any kind of recording of clinical sessions or any other physical or telephone conversations with clinicians.
 Clients are requested to disable his/her mobile phone and/or any other recording device prior to entering NPC's premises.
 NPC also does not authorise the recording of telephone conversations between clinicians and clients (potential or registered).
-Should NPC become aware of an unauthorised recording, legal and other action will be immediately commenced to prevent distribution of the unauthorised recording.
+Should NPC become aware of an unauthorised recording, legal and other action will be immediately and assertively commenced to prevent distribution of the unauthorised recording.

 Policy regarding physical and/or verbal hostility by a client toward a NPC's clinician and/or damage to NPC's property